-As described in the Capacity Scheduler guide, the fundamental unit of scheduling in YARN is the queue.
+As discussed in the Capacity Scheduler guide, the fundamental unit of scheduling in YARN is the queue.
 The capacity of each queue specifies the percentage of cluster resources that are available for applications submitted to the queue.
-You can set up queues in a hierarchy that reflects the database structure, resource requirements, and access restrictions required by the various organizations, groups, and users that utilize your cluster resources.
-When you use the default resource calculator (DefaultResourceCalculator) resources are allocated based on memory alone.
+Queues can be set up in a hierarchy that reflects the database structure, resource requirements, and access restrictions required by the various organizations, groups, and users that utilize cluster resources.
+When the default resource calculator (DefaultResourceCalculator) is used, resources are allocated based on memory alone.

-You can enable CPU scheduling is enabled by using the Dominant Resource Calculator (DominantResourceCalculator) rather than the default resource calculator.
+CPU scheduling is enabled by using the Dominant Resource Calculator (DominantResourceCalculator) rather than the default resource calculator.
 The Dominant Resource Calculator is based on the Dominant Resource Fairness (DRF) model of resource allocation.